What latency feels like on Google’s Stadia cloud gaming platform

-After peppering Google employees with questions regarding Stadia’s latency, pricing and supported devices to mostly no avail, I got my hands on one of their new controllers and pressed play on the Doom 2016 gameplay they were showing off on a big-screen TV.
+After peppering Google employees with questions regarding Stadia’s latency, pricing and supported devices, to mostly no avail, I got my hands on one of their new controllers and pressed play on the Doom 2016 gameplay they were showing off on a big-screen TV.

 Things started off pretty ugly.
 The frame rate dropped to a fast-paced PowerPoint presentation, the resolution dipped between 4K crispness and indecipherable blurriness and latency seemed to be as much as a half-second.
 As the Google employees looked nervously at each other, someone grabbed the controller from me and restarted the system.

 After a system restart, things moved along much, much more smoothly.
-But what the situation sums up is that when it comes to game-streaming, things can be unpredictable.
-To give Google credit, they stress-tested their system by running Stadia on hotel WiFi rather than taking me down to Mountain View and letting me play with Stadia under much more controlled conditions.
+But what the situation sums up is that when it comes to game streaming, things can be unpredictable.
+To give Google credit, they stress-tested their system by running Stadia on hotel Wi-Fi rather than taking me down to Mountain View and letting me play with Stadia under much more controlled conditions.

-Stadia is Google’s cloud game-streaming service and while there’s a lot we don’t know the basic tenants are clear.
+Stadia is Google’s cloud game-streaming service and, while there’s a lot we don’t know, the basic tenants are clear.
 It moves console-level gaming online into your Chrome browser and lets you access it from devices like smartphones that wouldn’t be able to handle the GPU-load initially.

 Despite the initial hiccup, my experience with Stadia was largely positive.
 Doom 2016 was in crisp 4K and I was able to focus on the game without thinking about the service I was playing it on, which is ultimately the best endorsement of a new platform like this.

-This will likely be a great service for more casual gamers but might not be the best fit for the most hardcore users playing multi-player titles.
-While you may be launching this service directly from YouTube feeds of eSports gamers, this is something they probably wouldn’t use.
-That’s because the latency between input and something being displayed onscreen isn’t imperceptible, though it’s probably good enough for the vast majority of users (myself included) which is still a worthy prize for the company’s efforts to take on the massive gaming market.
+This will likely be a great service for more casual gamers, but might not be the best fit for the most hardcore users playing multi-player titles.
+While you may be launching this service directly from YouTube feeds of esports gamers, this is something they probably wouldn’t use.
+That’s because the latency between input and something being displayed onscreen isn’t imperceptible, though it’s probably good enough for the vast majority of users (myself included), which is still a worthy prize for the company’s efforts to take on the massive gaming market.

-Google Stadia VP Phil Harrison wouldn’t give me a proper range of where exactly latency fell, but he did say it was less than the time it took for a human to perceive something and react — which another Google employee then told me differed person-to-person but was generally 70ms-130ms — so I suppose the most official number we’ll get is that the latency is probably somewhere less than 70ms.
+Google Stadia VP Phil Harrison wouldn’t give me a proper range of where exactly latency fell, but he did say it was less than the time it took for a human to perceive something and react — which another Google employee then told me differed person-to-person, but was generally 70ms-130ms — so I suppose the most official number we’ll get is that the latency is probably somewhere less than 70ms.

-There is no hard truth here though because latency will really depend on your geographic proximity to the datacenter.
+There is no hard truth here, though, because latency will really depend on your geographic proximity to the data center.
 Being in San Francisco, I connected to a data center roughly 50 miles away in San Jose.
-Google confirmed to me that not all rural users in supported countries will be able to sign-up for the service at launch because of this.
+Google confirmed to me that not all rural users in supported countries will be able to signup for the service at launch because of this.

 Other interesting things to note: